- Kogenate FS is a recombinant factor VIII therapy used to treat and prevent bleeding in those with hemophilia A.

 Usage or Indication

-- To manage excessive bleeding related to surgical or dental procedures
+- To manage excessive bleeding related to a surgical or dental procedure.

-- To prevent or reduce the frequency of bleeding episodes in children and to reduce the risk of joint damage in children with no prior joint damage
+- To prevent or reduce the frequency of bleeding episodes in children with hemophilia A and, in children without pre-existing joint damage, to reduce the risk of joint damage.

 - To prevent or reduce the chances of bleeding episodes in adults with hemophilia A.